MagicFuse: Single Image Fusion for Visual and Semantic Reinforcement: Experiments

 \textbf{Effects of Hyperparameter $\bm{\tau}$}.
 The hyperparameter $\bm{\tau}$ is to regulate the influence of the radiation category map on knowledge fusion, which is also closely related to the degree of semantic attribute injection.
 We set $\bm{\tau}$ to $0$, $0.2$, $0.4$, $0.6$, and $0.8$, respectively, evaluating both changes of the MagImg's quality and the segmentation head's performance.
 The metric curves are presented in Fig.~\ref{fig:7}, where both MagImg's quality and segmentation head’s accuracy reach their highest scores when $\bm{\tau}=0.4$.
 This indicates that while cross-spectral generated knowledge enhances scene representation, its influence should be regulated to prevent disruption of the original spectral information.

 \textbf{Ablations on Key Components}.
 Four model variants are derived for the ablation studies. \textit{Model I}: remove $\bm{\widetilde{z}}^{\psi}_{t\to0}$ and $\bm{\widetilde{z}}^{\phi}_{t\to0}$ from \cref{eq:9} when estimating the fusion weight. \textit{Model II}: remove the segmentation head, relying solely on visual guidance for knowledge fusion. \textit{Model III}: aggregating the outputs of the IKR and CKG branches after the diffusion process instead of fusing noise at each timestep. \textit{Model IV}: achieve scene representation based on visible images enhanced by the IKR branch.
-The qualitative results are provided in Fig.~\ref{fig:8}.
-It can be seen that Models I, II, and IV eliminate cross-spectral representation capability, while Model III results in insufficient such capability.
-When all key components are present, our MagicFuse segments the most accurate pedestrian contours.
-Quantitative results in Tables~\ref{tab:6} and \ref{tab:7} further show that removing any component reduces both visual and semantic representation scores.
+Qualitative results in Fig.~\ref{fig:8} show that Models I, II, and IV lack cross-spectral representation capability, while Model III provides only limited capability.
+With all components enabled, MagicFuse produces the most accurate pedestrian contours.
+Quantitative results in Tables~\ref{tab:6} and \ref{tab:7} confirm that removing any component degrades both visual and semantic performance.